Relief Support Worker - NewsBreak

 Relief Support Worker

-Creative Support is a non-profit provider of person centred care and support to older people, people with learning disabilities, mental health needs, and autism spectrum conditions.
-We are recruiting Relief Support Workers for our Mental Health Care Service in Stretford.
+Creative Support is a national not-for-profit organization which provides care and support to people with learning disabilities, autism spectrum conditions, mental health needs, and older people.
+Our supported living service in Levenshulme provides person centred support to adults who have learning disabilities and/or autism spectrum conditions.

-- Providing practical and emotional support to service users in line with Personal Support Plans
+We are looking for warm, caring Relief Support Workers to provide person centred support to adults with learning disabilities and autism spectrum conditions in the Levenshulme area.
+Your role will include:

-- Identifying and accessing opportunities with service users to gain independence and confidence
+- Providing personal care, practical and emotional support to adults with learning disabilities

-- Working with service users in a recovery-focused way in line with their support and risk management plans
+- Encouraging service users to be involved in decisions regarding their care and lives

-- Collaborating with service users, families, and involved professionals to provide a consistent and coordinated service that maximises outcomes for service users
+- Collaborate with service users, their families and involved professionals to provide a consistent and coordinated service.

-Experience of working with people with mental health needs is essential; additionally, you must have a warm personality and be able to work in a person-centred way.
+It is expected that you will work flexibly, including evenings and weekends, to meet the needs of the service.

-You are expected to be available to work flexibly to meet the needs of the Stretford service, including evenings, weekends, sleep-ins, and bank holidays.
+Experience is essential for this role.
+You will have a warm, caring nature, and a commitment to making a positive difference in people’s lives.

 We expect all applicants for relief roles to have had both Covid 19 vaccinations prior to starting employment with us.